JT8D-17/XLua-Utils-for-X-Plane/Documentation/Stick_Trim.md

 <a name="1"></a>
 ### 1. Features/Usage

-“Stick Trim” allows trimming the aircraft with the control stick/yoke/cyclic or pedals by means of the custom _”xluautils/stick_trim”_ command.
+“Stick Trim” allows setting a new center for the stick and pedals by means of the custom _”xluautils/stick_trim”_ command to improve hands-off flying.

 &nbsp;